SOSTOOLS Version 4.00 Sum of Squares Optimization Toolbox for MATLAB: System Requirements and Installation Instruction

 \end{itemize}

-Note that if you do not have access to the Symbolic Toolbox then SOSTOOLS v2.05 can be used with the multivariate polynomial toolbox and any version of MATLAB.
+Note that if you do not have access to the Symbolic Toolbox then SOSTOOLS v4.00 can be used with the multivariate polynomial toolbox and any version of MATLAB.

-\name\ can be easily run on a UNIX workstation, on a Windows PC desktop, or even a laptop.
+\name\ can be easily run on a UNIX workstation, on Windows operating systems, and Mac OSX.
 It utilizes MATLAB sparse matrix representation for good performance and to reduce the amount of memory needed.
 To give an illustrative figure of the computational load, all examples in Chapter~\ref{Applications} except the $\mu$ upper bound example, are solved in less than 10 seconds by \name\ running on a PC with Intel Celeron 700 MHz processor and 96 MBytes of RAM.
 Even the $\mu$ upper bound example is solved in less than 25 seconds using the same system.

 \name\ is available for free under the GNU General Public License.
-The software and its user's manual can be downloaded from \verb"http://www.eng.ox.ac.uk/control/sostools/" or \verb"http://www.cds.caltech.edu/sostools" or \verb"http://www.mit.edu/~parrilo/sostools/".
+The most recent version of SOSTOOLS can be downloaded from GitHub at \verb"https://github.com/oxfordcontrol/SOSTOOLS".
+Previous versions can be downloaded from \verb"http://www.eng.ox.ac.uk/control/sostools/" or \verb"http://www.cds.caltech.edu/sostools" or \verb"http://www.mit.edu/~parrilo/sostools/" or \verb"http://control.asu.ed/sostools/".
 Once you download the zip file, you should extract its contents to the directory where you want to install \name.
 In UNIX, you may use \begin{matlab} unzip -U \name.nnn.zip -d \verb"your_dir" \end{matlab} where \verb"nnn" is the version number, and \verb"your_dir" should be replaced by the directory of your choice.
 In Windows operating systems, you may use programs like Winzip to extract the files.

 After this has been done, you must add the \name\ directory and its subdirectories to the MATLAB path.
 This is done in MATLAB by choosing the menus File \verb"-->" Set Path \verb"-->" Add with Subfolders ..., and then typing the name of \name\ main directory.
 This completes the \name\ installation.
 Alternatively, run the script \verb"addsostools.m" from the SOSTOOLS directory.